jaakkopasanen/AutoEq/README.md

   --standardize_input   Overwrite input data in standardized sampling and bias?
   --new_only            Only process input files which don't have results in output directory.
   --compensation COMPENSATION
                         File path to CSV containing compensation (target) curve.
 Compensation is necessary when equalizing because all input data is raw microphone data.
-See "compensation", "innerfidelity/resources" and
+See "compensation", "innerfidelity/resources" and "headphonecom/resources".
-                        "headphonecom/resources".
   --equalize            Will run equalization if this parameter exists, no value needed.
   --parametric_eq       Will produce parametric eq settings if this parameter exists, no value needed.
   --fixed_band_eq       Will produce fixed band eq settings if this parameter exists, no value needed.
   --rockbox             Will produce a Rockbox .cfg file with 10 band eq settings if this parameter exists,no value needed.
-  --fc FC               Comma separated list of center frequencies for fixed band eq.
-  --q Q                 Comma separated list of Q values for fixed band eq.
-If only one value is passed it is used for all bands.
-Q value can be calculated from bandwidth in N octaves by Q = 2^(N/2)/(2^N-1).
   --ten_band_eq         Shortcut parameter for activating standard ten band eq optimization.
-  --max_filters MAX_FILTERS
-                        Maximum number of filters for parametric EQ.
-Multiple cumulative optimization runs can be done by giving multiple filter counts separated by "+".
-"5+5" would create 10 filters where the first 5 are usable independently from the rest 5 and the last 5 can only be used with the first 5.
-This allows to have muliple configurations for equalizers with different number of bands available.
-Not limited by default.
+  --parametric_eq_config PARAMETRIC_EQ_CONFIG
+                        Name of parametric equalizer configuration or a path to a configuration file.
+Available named configurations are "10_PEAKING" for 10 peaking filters, "8_PEAKING_WITH_SHELVES" for 8 peaking filters and a low shelf at 105 Hz for bass adjustment and a high shelf at 10 kHz for treble adjustment, "4_PEAKING_WITH_LOW_SHELF" for 4 peaking filters and a low shelf at 105 Hz for bass adjustment, "4_PEAKING_WITH_HIGH_SHELF" for 4 peaking filters and a high shelf at 10 kHz for treble adjustments.
+You can give multiple named configurations by separating the names with commas and filter sets will be built on top of each other.
+When the value is a file path, the file will be read and used as a configuration.
+The file needs to be a YAML file with "filters" field as a list of filter configurations, each of which can define "fc", "min_fc", "max_fc", "q", "min_q", "max_q", "gain", "min_gain", "max_gain" and "type" fields.
+When the fc, q or gain value is given, the parameter won't be optimized for the filter. "type" needs to be either "LOW_SHELF", "PEAKING" or "HIGH_SHELF".
+Also "filter_defaults" field is supported on the top level and it can have the same fields as the filters do.
+All fields missing from the filters will be read from "filter_defaults".
+Defaults to "4_PEAKING_WITH_LOW_SHELF,4_PEAKING_WITH_HIGH_SHELF".
+Optimizer behavior can be adjusted by defining "optimizer" field which has fields "min_f" and "max_f" for lower and upper bounds of the optimization range, "max_time" for maximum optimization duration in seconds, "target_loss" for RMSE target level upon reaching which the optimization is ended, "min_change_rate" for minimum rate of improvement in db/s and "min_std" for minimum standard deviation of the last few loss values. "min_change_rate" and "min_std" end the optimization when further time spent optimizing can't be expected to improve the results dramatically.
+See peq.yaml for an example.
+  --fixed_band_eq_config FIXED_BAND_EQ_CONFIG
+                        Path to fixed band equalizer configuration.
+The file format is the same YAML as for parametric equalizer.
   --convolution_eq      Will produce impulse response for convolution equalizers if this parameter exists, no value needed.
   --fs FS               Sampling frequency in Hertz for impulse response and parametric eq filters.
 Single value or multiple values separated by commas eg 44100,48000.
-When multiple values are given only the first one will
-                        be used for parametric eq.
+When multiple values are given only the first one will be used for parametric eq.
 Defaults to 44100.
   --bit_depth BIT_DEPTH
                         Number of bits for every sample in impulse response.
 Defaults to 16.
   --phase PHASE         Impulse response phase characteristic. "minimum", "linear" or "both".
 Defaults to "minimum" --f_res F_RES         Frequency resolution for impulse responses.
 If this is 20 then impulse response frequency domain will be sampled every 20 Hz.
 Filter length for impulse responses will be fs/f_res.
 Defaults to 10.
   --bass_boost BASS_BOOST
                         Bass boost shelf.
 Sub-bass frequencies will be boosted by this amount.
 Can be either a single value for a gain in dB or a comma separated list of three values for parameters of a low shelf filter, where the first is gain in dB, second is center frequency (Fc) in Hz and the last is quality (Q).
-When only a single value (gain) is given, default values for Fc and Q are used which are 105.0 Hz and
+When only a single value (gain) is given, default values for Fc and Q are used which are 105.0 Hz and 0.71, respectively.
-                        0.71, respectively.
 For example "--bass_boost=6" or "--bass_boost=9.5,150,0.69".
   --iem_bass_boost IEM_BASS_BOOST
                         iem_bass_boost argument has been removed, use "--bass_boost" instead!
   --tilt TILT           Target tilt in dB/octave.
 Positive value (upwards slope) will result in brighter frequency response and negative value (downwards slope) will result in darker frequency response.
-1 dB/octave will
-                        produce nearly 10 dB difference in desired value between 20 Hz and 20 kHz.
-Tilt is applied with bass boost and both will affect the bass gain.
+1 dB/octave will produce nearly 10 dB difference in desired value between 20 Hz and 20 kHz.
+Tilt is applied with bass boost
+                        and both will affect the bass gain.
   --sound_signature SOUND_SIGNATURE
                         File path to a sound signature CSV file.
 Sound signature is added to the compensation curve.
 Error data will be used as the sound signature target if the CSV file contains an error column and otherwise the raw column will be used.
-This means there are two different options for using sound signature: 1st is pointing it to a result CSV file of a previous run and the 2nd is to create a CSV file with just frequency and raw columns by hand (or other means).
+This means there are two different options for using sound signature:
+                        1st is pointing it to a result CSV file of a previous run and the 2nd is to create a CSV file with just frequency and raw columns by hand (or other means).
 The Sound signature graph will be interpolated so any number of point at any frequencies will do, making it easy to create simple signatures with as little as two or three points.
   --max_gain MAX_GAIN   Maximum positive gain in equalization.
-Higher max gain allows to equalize deeper dips in frequency response but will limit output volume if no analog gain is available because positive gain requires
-                        negative digital preamp equal to maximum positive gain.
+Higher max gain allows to equalize deeper dips in frequency response but will limit output volume if no analog gain is available because positive gain requires negative digital preamp equal to maximum positive gain.
 Defaults to 6.0.
+  --window_size WINDOW_SIZE
+                        Smoothing window size in octaves.
+  --treble_window_size TREBLE_WINDOW_SIZE
+                        Smoothing window size in octaves in the treble region.
   --treble_f_lower TREBLE_F_LOWER
                         Lower bound for transition region between normal and treble frequencies.
 Treble frequencies can have different max gain and gain K. Defaults to 6000.0.
   --treble_f_upper TREBLE_F_UPPER